-The provincial government has mandated wearing face coverings (non-medical masks) in indoor public areas to help prevent the spread along with practicing good hygiene, maintaining physical distancing, getting tested and monitoring for symptoms.
+The provincial government has mandated wearing non-medical masks or face coverings in indoor public areas to help prevent the spread along with practicing good hygiene, maintaining physical distancing, getting tested and monitoring for symptoms.

 Educating our community and supports for business

 We are all in this together.
 We encourage our community leaders to work together to educate and encourage each other to wear face coverings, to reduce the risk of COVID-19 transmission and to prevent a spike in infection rates.

 A downloadable poster series for the community and businesses is available.